wifiknight45/Cay_Cay_b-dayyy/README.md

 If the website doesn’t work right (like if messages don’t slide), tell a grown-up to check the internet or refresh the page.
 It’s all good—parties are about fun, not worries!

 Let’s make Caydence’s birthday the best ever! 🥳

+nerdy stuff: this site was designed by utilizing xAI's Grok 3 to generate html, styles.css & script.js bc the author loves python and is kind of implementing